-The leaders and teachers of RECS analyze baseline data from the student information system, and then provide targeted professional development to support teachers' knowledge base of the best instructional strategies to employ, that best meet the needs of each student.
+The leaders and teachers of RMCS analyze baseline data from the student information system, and then provide targeted professional development to support teachers' knowledge base of the best instructional strategies to employ, that best meet the needs of each student.
 Teachers then have the information needed to effectively adjust instructional focus through spiral teaching and employ regrouping and other differentiation strategies to ensure that each student is making progress towards mastery of specific skills and content.
-Using this innovative approach of data-driven instruction and ongoing teacher support within the network around meeting the needs of each student, RECS ensures a culture of continuous improvement and increased student achievement.
-Component 3: Assessment

-After data-driven instruction, formative assessments are given to determine areas of growth and are used to continue to identify instructional priorities.
-Assessments measure instructional effectiveness and student achievement and are an integral part of the education model.
+Using this innovative approach of data-driven instruction and ongoing teacher support within the network around meeting the needs of each student a Component 3: Assessment and student achievement and are an integral part of the education model.
 Formative assessments, in particular, provide a systematic and regular measurement of students' progress in the classroom, and are the processes used to drive instructional practice.
 Further, timely and specific feedback, based upon formative assessments of student performance on grade level standards is given to establish individualized goals for all students.